aidenfz/RblxModPack/README.md

 How to install?

 1. You need the winrar to open and extract the files.
 (SEARCH AND DOWNLOAD BEFORE DOWNLOADING THE MODS)
-2. Go to your roblox folder and drag & paste the mods on **"content > textures"** folder
+2. Go to your roblox folder and drag & paste the mods on **"content or textures"** folder
 3. Now all mods are installed.